Fusarium TR4 in banana: a soil and sanitation management overview

 2) The disease-suppressive soil concept applied to TR4

-- Competition: Beneficial microorganisms outcompete TR4 for carbon, space, and nutrients in the rhizosphere.
+- Competition: Beneficial microorganisms compete with TR4 for carbon, space, and nutrients in the rhizosphere.

 - Predation: Soil fauna (protozoa, nematodes) graze on fungal hyphae, including Fusarium.